mpiorowski/rusve/README.md

   - **[Streaming](https://kit.svelte.dev/docs/load#streaming-with-promises)** - Important data is loaded and rendered first, after that all the rest are returned as promises and rendered when they resolve.
   - **[TawilwindCSS](https://tailwindcss.com/)** - Used for styling, no other UI library needed.
   - **Minimal external libraries** - With Svelte animation and stores builing custom components is very easy.
 Checkout `Toast`, `Drawer`, `Modal`, `Dropdown` and see for yourself.
-  - **PWA** - Turn off the internet and check how resiliant the app is.
+  - **PWA with service workers** - Turn off the internet and check how resiliant the app is.
 - **gRPC** - Fast, streamable and gives You amazing typesafety across the whole project, no matter the language (hi tRPC).
 - **[Google Cloud Platform](https://cloud.google.com/)** - Easy to deploy, easy to scale, easy to maintain.
   - **Microservices** - Application splited into smaller parts, deployed using Google Cloud Run.
 Only client service is open to public and it's server act as a gateway.